Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Introduction

 for $u,v\in\cX^{s-j,\alpha}$ with norm $\leq R$, where $L_q\colon\R_{\geq 0}\to\R$ is continuous and non-decreasing.
 Then there is a constant $C_L>0$ so that the following holds: If $L_q(0)<C_L$, then for small $R>0$, there is $C_f>0$ such that for all $f\in\Hb^{s-1,\alpha}(\Omega)^{\bullet,-}$ with norm $\leq C_f$, there exists a unique solution $u\in\cX^{s,\alpha}$ of the equation

 with norm $\leq R$, and in the topology of $\cX^{s-1,\alpha}$, $u$ depends continuously of $f$. \end{thm}

-See Theorem~\ref{ThmAppWaveExistence} for a slightly more general statement; in particular, we can still guarantee the existence of solutions if we merely make a continuity assumption on $g$ for $j=0$ and a weak Lipschitz assumption on $q$.
-Another case we study is $g(u)=\mu(u)g$, i.e.\ we only allow conformal changes of the metric; here, one can partly improve the above theorem, in particular allow non-linearities of the form $q(u,\bdiff u,\Box_{g(u)}u)$; see Section~\ref{SubsecAppConformal}.
+See Theorem~\ref{ThmAppWaveExistence}.
+Another case we study is $g(u)=\mu(u)g$, i.e.\ we only allow conformal changes of the metric; here, one can partly improve the above theorem, in particular allow non-linearities of the form $q(u,\bdiff u,\Box_{g(u)}u)$; see \S\ref{SubsecAppConformal}.
 The point of the Lipschitz assumptions on $q$ in all these cases is to ensure that $q(u,\bdiff u)$ has a sufficient order of vanishing at $u=0$ so that $q(u,\bdiff u)$ can be considered a perturbation of $\Box_{g(u)}$; quadratic vanishing is enough, but slightly less (simple vanishing will small Lipschitz constant near or at $0$) also suffices.

-Similar results hold for quasilinear Klein-Gordon equations with positive mass, where the asymptotics of solutions, hence the function spaces used, are different, namely the leading order term is now decaying; see Section~\ref{SubsecQlKleinGordon} for details.
+Similar results hold for quasilinear Klein-Gordon equations with positive mass, where the asymptotics of solutions, hence the function spaces used, are different, namely the leading order term is now decaying; see \S\ref{SubsecQlKleinGordon} for details.

-In Section~\ref{SubsecBackward} finally, we will discuss backward problems; it is expected that the results there extend to the setting of Einstein's equations (after fixing a gauge) on static de Sitter and even on Kerr-de Sitter spacetimes, thus enabling scattering constructions of dynamical black hole spacetimes in the spirit of recent work by Dafermos, Holzegel and Rodnianski \cite{DafermosHolzegelRodnianskiKerrBw}.
+In \S\ref{SubsecBackward} finally, we will discuss backward problems; it is expected that the results there extend to the setting of Einstein's equations (after fixing a gauge) on static de Sitter and even on Kerr-de Sitter spacetimes, thus enabling constructions of dynamical black hole spacetimes in the spirit of recent work by Dafermos, Holzegel and Rodnianski \cite{DafermosHolzegelRodnianskiKerrBw}, however the issue of constructing appropriate initial data sets is rather subtle.

 While all results were stated for scalar equations, corresponding results hold for operators acting on natural vector bundles, provided that all resonances lie in the unphysical half-plane $\Im\sigma<0$ (with a simple resonance at $0$ being fine as well): Indeed, the linear arguments go through in general for operators with scalar principal symbols; only the numerology of the needed regularities depends on estimates of the subprincipal symbol at (approximate) radial points.